yotadevices/Viscera/README.md

     public void onResume() {
         super.onResume();
         // Do it carefully and only if you really
-        // need to update when the onUpdate() is called! mModule.update(this);
+        // need to update when onResume() is called! mModule.update(this);
     }